tnelson2016/art-api-exam-nolist/test-instructions.md

   - `GET /artists/{id}`
   - `PUT /artists/{id}`
   - `DELETE /artists/{id}`

+>  Don't forget to modify your load data script to load in the artist data, too.

 ## Step 6 - Share code within libraries

+> Tip:  You may want to consider creating a new "feature" branch to help manage the changes to your code.
+When the code within the branch is stable, you can merge the branch into the master branch.
+After merging, delete the "feature" branch.

 Within the **lib** folder, refactor the following functionality into library files.